-Software-defined storage (SDS) enables users and organizations to uncouple or abstract storage resources from the underlying hardware platform for greater flexibility and efficiency and faster scalability by making storage resources programmable.
+Software-defined storage (SDS) enables users and organizations to uncouple or abstract storage resources from the underlying hardware platform for greater flexibility, efficiency and faster scalability by making storage resources programmable.

 Software-defined storage is an approach to data management in which data storage resources are abstracted from the underlying physical storage hardware and are therefore more flexible.
 Resource flexibility is paired with programmability to enable storage that rapidly and automatically adapts to new demands.
 This programmability includes policy-based management of resources and automated provisioning and reassignment of the storage capacity.